 State Core Measures: See Workforce Training Results at http://wtb.wa.gov/WorkforceTrainingResults.asp

 Other Outcome Measures: Outcome measures include program completion, employment, earnings, employer satisfaction, and student satisfaction.
 The Carl D. Perkins Career and Technical Education Act includes such outcomes as attainment of occupational, technical, and academic skill proficiencies; acquisition of degrees or credentials; placement and retention in postsecondary education or employment; and completion of career and technical programs leading to nontraditional training and employment.

-Funding and Regional Division: About 58 percent of the community and technical college system’s operating budget is appropriated by the Legislature from the State General Fund.
-The balance consists of tuition (20 percent), grants and contracts (15 percent), and local funds (7 percent).
+Funding and Regional Division: About 46 percent of the community and technical college system’s operating budget is appropriated by the Legislature from the State General Fund.
+The balance consists of tuition (27 percent), grants and contracts (16percent), and local funds (11 percent).
 Perkins funds are allotted by the U.S. Department of Education to each state’s “eligible agency” for strategic disbursement.
 The Workforce Training and Education Coordinating Board is Washington’s eligible agency.
 SBCTC’s disbursement is distributed to local campuses by a formula, following an annual local plan review and approval for each campus.

-State Funding: $171,831,000 (July 1, 2012-June 30, 2013) Workforce State Share.
+State Funding: $190,822,000 (July 1, 2013-June 30, 2014) Workforce State Share.
 Note: this funding amount does not include tuition, the Job Skills Program or the Worker Retraining Program.
 The Job Skills Program and Worker Retraining Program are reported elsewhere in this directory.

 Statutory Authority: Federal-Carl D. Perkins Career and Technical Education Act as amended in 2006, P.L.
 109-270.
 State-Community and Technical College Act of 1991, RCW 28B.50.
 Administered by the State Board for Community and Technical Colleges.